rahimali2000/Data-Analytics-Portfolio/Certificates/README.md

-# Certificates and Accomplishments
+# Certificates and Statement of Accomplishments
-Completed certifications/accomplishments in data analytics tools.
+Completed certifications/ Statement of accomplishments in data analytics tools.